imnotkate/thebalugas-website/README.md

 # Concept website for my band

+Just a fun project for me to work on and practice web dev!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).